 There is a particular need to review our approach to the housing needs of people with disabilities.
-A report by the Equalities and Human Rights Commission entitled Housing and Disabled People: Britain's Hidden Crisis4 suggested that there is a shortage of accessible homes and that disabled people are not getting the support they need to live independently.
+A report by the Equalities and Human Rights Commission entitled Housing and Disabled People: Britain's Hidden Crisis suggested that there is a shortage of accessible homes and that disabled people are not getting the support they need to live independently.
 The picture in Nottingham is not clear, and more work needs to be done to have a 'reality check' of what the needs are, how well we are meeting the needs of disabled people and what actions need to follow if necessary.
-In the meantime, we will seek to deliver new homes which are accessible and meet the lifetime needs of their occupants and continue to deliver an adaptations service which assists our own tenants, and private owners and renters via disabled facilities grants (DFGs) within the provisions of the Regulatory Reform Order 2002.
+In the meantime, we will seek to deliver new homes which are accessible and meet the lifetime needs of their occupants and continue to deliver an adaptations service which assists our own tenants and private owners and renters via disabled facilities grants (DFGs).

-4 Equalities and Human Rights Commission, May 2018
+&lt;sup>4 Equalities and Human Rights Commission, May 2018